 Circle Lake Michigan Camping Tour

 We circled Lake Michigan counterclockwise a few years ago, starting and ending in Illinois.
-We used that experience plus additional trips along this inland sea to put together this camping itinerary for you.
+We used that experience and additional trips along this inland sea to assemble this camping itinerary for you.

 Campgrounds Near Lake Michigan

-We are starting out the long itinerary, which takes about 3 weeks.
+We are starting out the long itinerary, which takes about three weeks.
 We have included some attractions and opportunities for you to do along the way.

 If you only have one or two weeks off work, see our recommended Lake Michigan road trip plans at the bottom of the post.

-Please note: Entry fees or passes are required for most of the national and state properties that we recommend.
+Please note: Entry fees or passes are required for most national and state properties we recommend.
 Save with a Michigan Recreation Passport, or as we call it, our Fun Pass.

 Lake Michigan Road Trip Itinerary